mostafa272/Everything-Accordion/README.md

 # Everything-Accordion
 The Everything Accordion is a simple widget that shows wordpress widgets, posts and pages in an pretty accordion.

+## Installation
+Download everything-accordion.zip file and upload it to wordpress uploads folder, then activate it.
+If you download release file, you should extract it to find everything-accordion.zip file.

 ## Donate to support us